-In comparison to a 2°C limit, the transformations required to limit warming to 1.5°C are qualitatively similar but more pronounced and rapid over the next decades (high confidence).
+In comparison to a 2°C limit, required transformations to limit warming to 1.5°C are qualitatively similar but more pronounced and rapid over the next decades (high confidence).
 1.5°C implies very ambitious, internationally cooperative policy environments that transform both supply and demand (high confidence). {2.3, 2.4, 2.5}

-Policies reflecting a high price on emissions are necessary in models to achieve cost-effective 1.5°C pathways (high confidence).
-Other things being equal, modelling studies suggest the global average discounted marginal abatement costs for limiting warming to 1.5°C being about 3-4 times higher compared to 2°C over the 21st century, with large variations across models and socioeconomic and policy assumptions.
-Carbon pricing can be imposed directly or implicitly by regulatory policies.
-Policy instruments, like technology policies or performance standards, can complement explicit carbon pricing in specific areas. {2.5.1, 2.5.2, 4.4.5}
+Policies reflecting a high price on emissions are necessary in models to achieve cost-effective 1.5°C-consistent pathways (high confidence).
+Other things being equal, modelling suggests the price of emissions for limiting warming to 1.5°C being about three four times higher compared to 2°C, with large variations across models and socioeconomic assumptions.
+A price on carbon can be imposed directly by carbon pricing or implicitly by regulatory policies.
+Other policy instruments, like technology policies or performance standards, can complement carbon pricing in specific areas. {2.5.1, 2.5.2, 4.4.5}